Affiliate links on Android Authority may earn us a commission. Learn more.

 Wi-Fi section

-Go to Settings > Wi-Fi and tap on the i icon next to your Wi-Fi name.
+Go to Settings > Wi-Fi and tap on the i (info) icon next to your active Wi-Fi network’s name.

 Scroll down to Wi-Fi Address.
-This is the MAC address.
-Bear in mind that if Private Wi-Fi Address is toggled on, the MAC address shown in Wi-Fi Address is not the true MAC address.
-To get the true address, toggle off Private Wi-Fi Address.
+This is your MAC address.
+Bear in mind though that if Private Wi-Fi Address is toggled on, the MAC shown isn’t a fixed one.
+To get a permanent address (at the risk of being more easily tracked), toggle off Private Wi-Fi Address.

 General section

-The other way to get the MAC address is by simply going to Settings > General > About.
+The other way to get your MAC address is by going to Settings > General > About.
 Scroll down to Wi-Fi Address.
+Note that here, there’s no option to toggle off the Private Wi-Fi Address feature.

 How to find the IMEI, MEID, or ICCID number on an iPhone

-We’ve already outlined what the IMEI number is.
-But what about the ICCID number and the MEID number?
+We’ve already outlined what an IMEI number is.
+But before we continue, let’s talk about ICCID and MEID numbers.

-- The ICCID number (Integrated Circuit Card Identifier) is used to identify a particular SIM card from another.
+• An ICCID number (Integrated Circuit Card Identifier) is used to identify one SIM card from another.
 Each SIM has its own ICCID.

-- The MEID number (Mobile Equipment Identifier) is all but identical to the IMEI and is used as an identifying number for devices.
+• An MEID number (Mobile Equipment Identifier) is all but identical to an IMEI and is used as an identifying number for devices.

 FAQs

-On an iPhone, the Wi-Fi address and the MAC address are one and the same thing.
+On an iPhone, your Wi-Fi address and MAC address are one and the same.

 No two devices on the same network can have the same MAC address.

 The best method is to turn off Wi-Fi when you’re out and about.
-Otherwise, as you move around, your MAC address would be broadcasted to hundreds of wireless networks
+But if you have Private Wi-Fi Address on (see above), you won’t have a consistent MAC address across networks anyway, making you harder to track.

 Anyone with possession of your IMEI number can find out the device’s brand, model, specifications, and more.